Performed by Simone Keller; audio and video by Zach Miley

 –Havi Carel, Phenomenology of Illness (Oxford Scholarship Online, September 2016) 108–109.

 Mirrors uses the rhythm of breath to trace a history.
-This history embraces the embodied experience of pianist Simone Keller and that of the piano(s) she plays.
+This history embraces the embodied experience of the performer and that of the instrument(s) she plays.
 Taking as a foundation the pacing of inhales and exhales, repeating tremolos shift at the peaks and troughs of these circular biorhythms.
 As the piece progresses, the material pushes and pulls at the length of these breaths, erasing the boundary between following and leading.